-It’s not about prescribing a “right” way to eat, but instead giving you structure and tools to find out what makes you feel good.
+That might seem a little radical, even a bit dramatic, but when you consider the sustained popularity, there may be something to it.
+Maybe this is because Whole30 is not about prescribing a “right” way to eat, but rather giving you the structure and tools to find out what makes you feel good.

 Does dairy make you tired?
 Does gluten give you indigestion?
-By eliminating potential trigger foods for 30 days, then slowly reinstating them, you’ll find out.
+By eliminating potential trigger foods for 30 days, then slowly reinstating them, you have a chance to find out.
 And you’ll have the knowledge to make smarter decisions going forward.
-It’s not about prescribing a “right” way to eat, but instead giving you some structure and tools to find out what makes you feel good.

 Get the Books

-Whole30 can be done without the books; there are zillions of resources and guides online.
+Whole30 can be done without buying books; there are zillions of resources and guides online.
 But if you find the program helpful or want to go beyond a simple reset and hear more of the founders’ philosophy, here’s where all that can be found.

-- The Whole30: The 30-Day Guide to Total Health and Food Freedom, $18
+- The Whole30: The 30-Day Guide to Total Health and Food Freedom, $17

-- The Whole30 Cookbook: 150 Delicious and Totally Compliant Recipes to Help You Succeed with the Whole30 and Beyond, $23
+- The Whole30 Cookbook: 150 Delicious and Totally Compliant Recipes to Help You Succeed with the Whole30 and Beyond, $17

 - It Starts With Food: Discover the Whole30 and Change Your Life in Unexpected Ways, $15

-- Food Freedom Forever: Letting Go of Bad Habits, Guilt, and Anxiety Around Food by the Co-Creator of the Whole30, $16
+- Food Freedom Forever: Letting Go of Bad Habits, Guilt, and Anxiety Around Food by the Co-Creator of the Whole30, $14